-Bins damaged by us during collections will be replaced free of charge.
+Bins reported by crews as damaged during collection, as a result of machinery malfunction, will be replaced free of charge.
 To report a damaged bin please contact us.
 Additional bins that have been bought from us prior to May 2006 will not be replaced if damaged, lost or stolen providing there is still one functional bin at the property.

 What happens to collections when there is a bank holiday?

-All collections in the week following a public holiday take place a day later.
+All collections in the week following a bank holiday take place a day later than usual.
 For example, a Monday collection takes place on a Tuesday, a Friday collection on a Saturday.
 Exceptions to this are Christmas, New Year and Easter.
 You will be advised about these nearer the time.

 What happens to everything that is collected?

 What happens if it snows / floods / there is a heatwave etc?

 In the event of adverse weather conditions i.e. extreme heat or snow, we will do all we can to complete our scheduled work.
 We will advise customers of any changes through our website, social media channels, the media, and our offices/telephone lines.

 What do I do if my bin/box hasn't been emptied?